SocialGeeks/csaw2013/misc/200/README.md

 	Filter method: 1 byte
 	Interlace method: 1 byte

+Breaking down the chunk data we have...

+	00 00 0C C0 = Width
+	00 00 06 91 = Height
+	08 = Bit depth
+	06 = Color type
+	00 = Compression method
+	00 = Filter method
+	00 = Interlace method

-We want to tweak the height so all we have to do is adjust the hex values from <tt>06 91</tt>, which specifies an image height of 1681 px, to <tt>09 90</tt>, 2448 px, making the image 3264 x 2448, a standard 4:3 ratio coming from an iPhone.
+We want to tweak the height so all we have to do is adjust the hex values from <tt>00 00 06 91</tt>, which specifies an image height of 1681 px, to <tt>00 00 09 90</tt>, 2448 px, making the image 3264 x 2448, a standard 4:3 ratio coming from an iPhone.
 This makes the CRC check valid again and viewing the image is full sized and contains the key.